dajack05/js-rpg-series/Steps.md

 - We're gonna need a way to communicate...
   - Create broadcast system
   - Add a broadcast to the entity in Tiled

+- Now we need to create a Door
+  - Tie it into a switch